Things to Consider

 Whether you're heading for city or countryside, you'll need some comfy and practical shoes for walking around.
 Wear them to travel in too, and add in just one smart pair for evenings.

-Suggested buy: Chase Sneakers by Hotter
+We love: Chase II Sneakers by Hotter

 Pack one stylish pair for evenings.
 Opt for heels if you like, but for a relaxed setting or areas where high heels aren't practical (cobbled streets for example) then low wedges or ballet pump styles are a good alternative.